ONLYOFFICE/onlyoffice-sharepoint/README.md

 If JWT protection is enabled, it is necessary to specify a custom header name since the SharePoint security policy blocks external 'Authorization' Headers.
 This header should be specified in the ONLYOFFICE Docs signature settings as well (further information can be found [here](https://api.onlyoffice.com/editors/signature/)).

-## Compiling SharePoint ONLYOFFICE integration solution
+## Compiling ONLYOFFICE solution for SharePoint

-There are two ways to compile ONLYOFFICE SharePoint integration solution:
+There are two ways to compile ONLYOFFICE solution for SharePoint:

 a.
 Using MS Visual Studio:
   1. Enter the SharePoint server and open this project in Visual Studio.